-The Company leases building, vehicles and office equipment.
+The Company leases building and vehicles.
 The leases typically run for the period between 12 months to 60 months with an option to renew the lease after that date.

-Information about leases for which the Company is lessee is presented below:
+Information about leases for which the Company is lessee is presented below :